-As will be discussed, there is a different burden of proof in criminal court to obtain a conviction than for civil court to obtain a judgment or jury award.
-Moreover, proving the plaintiff's burden means arguing the relevant “standard of proof.”
-Civil court has a lessened burden than in a more stringent criminal case.
+As will be discussed, there is a different burden of proof in criminal court to obtain a conviction than for civil court to get a judgment or jury award.
+Moreover, proving the plaintiff’s burden means arguing the relevant “standard of proof.”
+Civil court has a lessened responsibility than in a more severe criminal case.